 Past studies have sought to understand this link by looking at the correlation between a country’s use of antibiotics and the level of resistance within that country, such as Goosens et al 2005 6.
-This type of analysis however, only allows you to infer a correlation between antibiotic use and resistance, it doesn’t allow you to infer the nature of the relationship between consumption and the development of resistance over time.
+However, this type of analysis only allows you to infer a correlation between antibiotic use and resistance, but does not allow you to infer the nature of the relationship between consumption and the development of resistance over time.
 Recent studies have addressed this via using phylodynamic methods that incorporate genomic data from dated isolates, allowing for the reconstruction of the past population dynamics.

 Phylodynamic methods are powerful tools in epidemiology, allowing for inference of the spatial spread of pathogens and estimation of the time of origin of pathogenic lineages from genetic data 7.
 Volz and Didelot 2018, used these tools to depict that the growth of a beta lactam resistant clade of Staphylococcus aureus in the US in the late 1990s and early 2000s was significantly correlated with increased beta lactam consumption, and the subsequent decline in growth rate of the clade was also associated with a decline in beta lactam consumption.

-The phylodynamic technique of estimating past effective population size (Ne) through time using dated genetic data is currently only feasible in species which recombine very infrequently, such as S.aurues 8.
+The phylodynamic technique of estimating past effective population size (Ne) through time using dated genetic data is currently only feasible in species which recombine very infrequently, such as S.aureus 8.
 This is as recombination can confound phylogenetic reconstructions, upon which estimates of Ne are based 9.
 In previous work we have been able to test the association of macrolide consumption and the growth of a macrolide resistant clade of pneumococcus in Germany.
 This was only possible due to the insertion of a mobile genetic element (MGE) within the competence machinery of these isolates, which prevented further HGT among these isolates, allowing for phylogenetic reconstruction and inference of the Ne of this clade through time.
 From this data we saw no significant association between macrolide consumption and the growth of this resistant lineage.
-However, the data we used were only for macrolide consumption, we looked at no other class of antibiotics, and were only broad population wide averages of consumption from 1992 to 2010.
+However, the data we used were only for macrolide consumption, not the many other classes of antibiotics, and were only broad population wide averages of consumption from 1992 to 2010.
 The further work proposed here would look to acquire greater resolution data for antibiotic consumption, with a breakdown by age class, to assess the nature of the relationship between the consumption of antibiotics and the development of resistance among bacteria.

-As well as gathering more detailed consumption data to elucidate the link between consumption and resistance, we will also develop a new methodology allowing us to estimate the past population dynamics of recombinogenic isolates.
+As well as gathering more detailed consumption data to elucidate the link between consumption and resistance, we will also develop a new methodology allowing us to estimate the past population dynamics of recombinogenic isolates, as well as their spatial spread and gene content flux through time.
 This will build on previous work by Croucher et al 2015 and Didelot and Wilson 2015, that enables the clonal frame of a collection of whole genome sequence (WGS) data to be estimated using spatial scanning statistics, implemented within a maximum likelihood (ML) framework for computational efficiency.
-This will then be combined with techniques allowing us to formally test the association between antibiotic consumption and the growth rate of these resistant clades, this building on the work of Volz and Didelot 2018.
+This will then be combined with techniques allowing us to formally test the association between antibiotic consumption and the growth rate of these resistant clades, this building on the work of Volz and Didelot 2018, as well as work allowing for spatial spread of pathogens to be inferred from phylogenies such as Lemey et al 2009.
+Finally we will also incorporate techniques allowing for the detection of how these resistance genes move through bacterial populations, building on work done by Didelot et al 2009.